seporaitis/mac-ansible/README.md

 Configuring Mac OS X with Ansible
 =================================

-I have two Macs and like to have (at least some of) the same apps on each.
-Since Ansible 1.6, the `homebrew` and `homebrew_cask` modules have been added, which has let me keep them in sync.
+Occasionally I have to rebuild my environment on a new Mac, or have a nice setup of two Macs - work and home, and keeping them consistent would be a pain.
+Come a ripoff of `adamchainz/mac-ansible` repo and I can have some important bits in sync.

 To run: